virajbdeshpande/AmpliconArchitect/README.md

 In the data repo files, "`indexed`" indicates the BWA index is packaged as well, which is only needed if also using for alignment.

-### Option 3: Other platforms for use
-AA can also be run through Nextflow, using the [nf-core/circdna pipeline](https://nf-co.re/circdna) constructed by [Daniel Schreyer](https://github.com/DSchreyer).

 ## Running AmpliconArchitect